Shashank02051997/MovieFinderUsingMVVM-Android/README.md

     <img src="https://img.shields.io/badge/Support-Recommed%2FEndorse%20me%20on%20Linkedin-yellow?style=for-the-badge&logo=linkedin" alt="Recommend me on LinkedIn" /></a>

-**Movie Finder** is a sample android application 📱to search movies using OMDb API which is built to demonstrate use of *Modern Android development* tools.
+**Movie Finder** is a sample android application 📱to search movies 🍿using OMDb API which is built to demonstrate use of *Modern Android development* tools.
 It has been built using kotlin with clean architecture principles and MVVM pattern as well as Architecture Components.
 Dedicated to all Android Developers with ❤️.

 ## About